Introduction: Simple Electronic Piano

 Step 2: Try Before You Buy Parts

-I first "built" this circuit in 123D Circuits to try it out and make sure everything worked before putting the real circuit together.
+I first "built" this circuit in Tinkercad to try it out and make sure everything worked before putting the real circuit together.
 This allowed me to try different resistor values and configurations (for free!) before settling on the final design.
 I was even able to hear what it sounds like in my browser.

 Step 3: Put It Together